-Also, a smooth-running vehicle causes minimal strain on the engine and other components, whilst a neglected vehicle will hamper your ability to drive.
+A smooth-running vehicle causes minimal strain on the engine and other components, whilst a neglected vehicle will hamper your ability to drive.
 But you already know that.

 However, these are general guides.
 In practice, the frequency of changing differential fluid depends on the model of the car, driving conditions, and the quality of the differential fluid.

-For instance, you will not need to change the diff oil if you regularly drive your truck on a highway and do so under temperate conditions with minimal hauling or towing.
+For instance, you will not need to change the differential oil if you regularly drive your truck on a highway and do so under temperate conditions with minimal hauling or towing.

 Conversely, if you frequently tow a trailer or haul goods under fluctuating temperature, then you will need to change the fluid more often.